 E-bike legality varies by region, with regulations often based on speed, power, and classification.
-This guide clarifies where and how you can ride electric bicycles legally in 2024, covering key laws, safety requirements, and common misconceptions.
+This guide clarifies where and how you can ride electric bicycles legally, covering key laws, safety requirements, and common misconceptions.

 Electric bicycles, or e-bikes, are subject to specific legal frameworks that determine their use on public roads and trails.
 These rules often hinge on factors like motor wattage, maximum speed, and whether the bike requires pedaling.
-For instance, in the U.S., the NHTSA categorizes e-bikes into three classes, while the EU enforces stricter speed limits under the EN15194 standard.
+For instance, in the U.S., e-bikes are commonly categorized into three classes, while the EU enforces its own strict speed standards.

 Classifications and Regulations